FluidPlay/EzMsg/README.md

 Decoupled, dynamic and type-safe Messaging System for Unity3D

+v0.91Beta - Jan20th, 2017 - Added compatibility to Unity 5.0 onwards
-v0.9Beta - Jan 20th, 2017 - new version's public release
+v0.9Beta - Jan 20th, 2017 - New version's public release

 `Disclaimer: This is a Beta release.
 All intended functionality is in place and basic testing was performed, but no guarantees are provided about its functionality - so use it at your own risk.
 At the same time, by using it and reporting bugs you'll help me shaping this up to be the best Unity messaging system.`